TNOCS/popsim/packages/sim/README.md

   - Receive start and end positions in x, y, and compute a path of nodes (x, y positions)
 - MovementSystem
   - Uses PathPlanner

+  ## Gedragsregels

+- Mensen nemen de weg terug die ze gekomen zijn
+- It is recognized that every person involved in an emergency will feel some form of stress regardless of their age, gender, past experience, training or cultural background.
+- The performance of the person in dealing with a stressful situation will depend on the task demands, the environmental conditions and the subject himself or herself
+- In order to make a decision the person will process information, perceived in the environment or drawn from past experience
+- Decision-making during an emergency is different from day-to-day decision-making for three main reasons.
+First, there is much more at stake in emergency decisions - often the survival of the person and of the people he or she values the most is at play.
+Second, the amount of time available is limited to make a decision before crucial options are lost.
+Third, the information on which to base a decision is ambiguous, incomplete and unusual, further it is usually impossible to look for more appropriate information due to the lack of both time and means to get information
+- group cohesiveness, a striving for unanimity, pressures for conformity in reaching a decision, self-censoring of different ideas, guarding oneself against information that conflicts with the group’s desired solution and illusions and misperceptions of invulnerability.
+- research shows that 9.9 times out of 10, people don’t turn into crazed individuals, but behave quite rationally.
+They tend to help each other too.
+- elements that have to be considered at events such as drug and alcohol consumption
+- Social media could potentially have a bigger effect on the crowd than alcohol and drugs combined.
+A disturbing social post can travel at the speed of light and cause mass disruption
+- concept of commitment.
+Occupants who have paid good money to watch a trendy movie are not prepared to leave while they are engrossed in the story.
+- In a museum or a department store, most occupants play the role of visitors and as such, they expect to be taken care of.
+If the fire alarm signal is activated, there are social interactions taking place: people will be looking at what others are doing.
+Therefore, if others are not paying attention to the fire alarm signal, occupants become reluctant to take any action that would make them appear out of place or over-reacting to an insignificant situation.
+The role of visitors is usually to conform to the general behaviour of others.
+- Furthermore, visitors feel that it is their role to wait for instructions, even if they have recognized the signal as a fire alarm signal.
+They expect that someone will tell them what to do if something serious is really happening.
+- staff response had the most determinant effect on the occupant time to start their evacuation.
+- after fire ignition and detection, occupants will spend several seconds, if not minutes, in non-evacuation actions.
+Time will be spent investigating and finding information to interpret the perceived cue.
+Once occupants are pretty 6 sure that this is indeed a fire or an emergency, they are likely to engage in behaviour such as finding children or valuables before deciding to evacuate the building.